portlandcodeschool/jsi/_posts/00-02-03-closures-scope.md

 greet('Andrew');
 {% endhighlight %}

 Note that `sayHello` is set to a function that actually returns a function.
-The inner function is the one that's called later with `greet('Whitney')`.
+The inner function is the one that's called later with `greet('Andrew')`.
 The `greeting` variable is not accessible outside of the scope created by the immediately invoked function expression.
 This example is a bit contrived, but we'll start using these soon.

 ## Takeaway